batchful/bash/README.md

 # batchful
 A simple and easy-to use directory organizer.

-No installation needed -- just run `batchful.sh` from terminal.
+No installation needed -- just run `batchful.sh`.

 ## Usage
 Run the file from terminal using `$ ./batchful.sh` with the desired organization method and directory.